 Mesothelioma and Asbestos Exposure

 Mesothelioma is a form of cancer affecting the lungs, abdomen, or thoracic cavity.
-It’s rare, and often leads to the patient’s untimely death.
-Millions of people have come into contact with one of its only known causes – asbestos, although not all will develop mesothelioma.
+It’s rare and often leads to the patient’s untimely death.
+Millions of people have come into contact with one of its only known causes (asbestos) and several will develop mesothelioma.

 Asbestos is a natural mineral found in underground deposits throughout the world.
-The fibers from the mineral are friable, which means they crumble easily when touched, and can be released into the air.
-Once airborne, people can inhale or ingest asbestos.
-These fibers irritate different sites of the body, and over a long period of time, may create excess inflammation, causing healthy cells to mutate into malignant mesothelioma cells and form tumors.
+The fibers from the mineral are friable (i.e., they crumble easily when touched) and can be released into the air as hazardous dust.
+Once airborne, people can inhale or ingest the mineral’s toxic fibers.
+These fibers irritate different sites of the body and, over a long period of time, may create excess inflammation, causing healthy cells to mutate into malignant mesothelioma tumors.

 Exposure to asbestos is not uncommon.
-Throughout the 1900s, the United States used asbestos in multiple ways.
+Throughout the 1900s, the United States used the mineral in multiple ways.
 Schools, homes, vehicles, office buildings, military barracks, and equipment were all insulated with asbestos.
 New construction used the substance in roof shingles on residential homes up until 2004.

-Asbestos was cheap, and fire-resistant, making it the perfect insulation material.
-For decades, the U.S. mined, produced, and consumed this durable mineral.
+The mineral was cheap and fire-resistant, making it the perfect insulation material.
+For decades, the U.S. mined, produced, and consumed countless tons of this durable mineral.
 As a result, millions of people were exposed and still face the risk of exposure today.

 Key Risk Factors for Mesothelioma

 Some people have a higher risk of developing mesothelioma than others.
-A majority of patients diagnosed with mesothelioma experienced exposure to asbestos in some form.
-However, there are several risk factors – other than asbestos exposure – that may increase the chances of developing mesothelioma.
+A majority of patients diagnosed with the disease experienced exposure to asbestos in some form.
+However, there are several risk factors – other than exposure – that may increase the chances of developing mesothelioma.

-Smoking itself does not increase the risk of developing mesothelioma.
+Smoking itself does not increase the risk of developing the disease.
 However, the combination of smoking and asbestos exposure may increase the risk for certain types of cancer in the lungs, including mesothelioma.
 Smoking can weaken the lungs and reduce the body’s ability to fight cancer.

 While cancer patients may receive radiation as treatment, there are some cases in which radiation can accelerate the development of mesothelioma.
 However, radiation can be a useful treatment to reduce the size of tumors when used properly.

-A pre-existing gene mutation in about 1% of people, called BAP1, may be a risk factor.
+A pre-existing gene mutation in about 1 percent of people (known as BAP1) may be a risk factor.
 A few studies found certain patients have a higher chance of developing certain cancers, including mesothelioma, if their biological parents passed the BAP1 mutation to them.

-There are natural deposits of asbestos in many states across the U.S People who live near large deposits of the mineral face exposure.
+There are natural deposits of the mineral in many states across the U.S People who live near large deposits of the mineral face exposure.
 Asbestos deposits are typically found in hilly or mountainous regions.
-While undisturbed asbestos is not dangerous, trace amounts of asbestos dust can contaminate the air in these regions.
-Areas near asbestos mines pose the highest risk.
+While undisturbed asbestos is not dangerous, trace amounts of dust can contaminate the air in these regions.
+Areas near contaminated mines pose the highest risk.

-Certain groups of people are at higher risk of developing mesothelioma.
+Certain groups of people are at higher risk of developing the disease.
 Most of these people came into direct contact with asbestos at work.
-Employees who worked in the following environments may have came into contact with asbestos:
+Employees who worked in the following environments may have come into contact with asbestos:

-- Working at an asbestos mine or asbestos-processing plant
+- Working at an asbestos mine or processing plant

 - Working in construction or industries that use heavy machinery made with asbestos insulation

-- Serving on military ships or military facilities built with products containing asbestos
+- Serving on military ships or military facilities built with products containing the mineral

-- Living in a residential area near an asbestos mine or contaminated site
+- Living in a residential area near a mine or contaminated site

 - Disturbing asbestos products during a home renovation without proper safety measures

-The risk for asbestos-related illnesses is highest for people who came into contact with asbestos daily.
+The risk for related illnesses is highest for people who came into contact with asbestos daily.
 Occupations include: